Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 ③ Dusk-to-Dawn Photocell

 What is it?
-A small sensor that detects sunlight.
+A small sensor that detects natural sunlight.
 It turns the light on at sunset and off at sunrise automatically.

-Understanding the Specs: CCT, CRI, and Photoperiod
+Understanding Critical Specs: CCT, IP69K, and Photoperiod

-1. Color Temperature (CCT)
+1. Color Temperature (CCT) & CRI

 3. Photoperiod (Light Cycles)